 BreakThrough really has broken the mold with this cleaner.
 They have gone above and beyond the call of duty to produce an outstanding gun cleaning solvent, which is safe to use for yourself and the environment.

-Thanks to their consistent efforts to produce a product that serves the needs of gun enthusiasts and armed forces personnel, BreakThrough was selected by the US Department of Defence as an authorized small firearm cleaner.
+Thanks to their consistent efforts to produce a product that serves the needs of gun enthusiasts and armed forces personnel, BreakThrough was selected by the US Department of Defense as an authorized small firearm cleaner.

 On top of this, they have been granted a toxicity clearance by the army’s center for health promotion and preventative medicine.
 None of the ingredients are regulated by EPA or OSHA-Z, making this the safest cleaner on the market.